necx-org/nodes/shell-model/index.md

 Each shell can only hold a fixed number of electrons, and each shell essentially represents a principal energy level.
 The electrons orbit around the nucleus.

 (Quantum physics has shown this is more of an electron cloud, and there is a limit to how precise one can simultaneously know the position or momentum of a particle; aka the Heisenberg Uncertainty Principle.
 For now though, we are only concerned with the Bohr shell model.)

-Radioactive decay, therefore, is the spontaneous emission of different particles from an unstable (energy state) atom.
-This can be the emission of an electron, for example.
-The atom wants to achieve a stable state, but in the process may become charged due to the method of decay.
-Radioactivity then refers to the energy emitted as a result of decay.

 ### Example
 The calcuim atom contains 20 protons and 20 neutrons.